-One day after my kids began complaining about how they had to wait a few minutes for “Netflix” to load, and I looked over and thought to myself how spoiled we have become.
+One day after, my kids began complaining about how they had to wait a few minutes for “Netflix” to load; I looked over and thought to myself how spoiled we have become.
 I thought about how instant gratification is now the norm.
-(I’m sure this is how most “Back in my day…” stories begin), but I told them about how when I was growing up, we had to hope a cartoon would be on television or had to go to the store to rent a movie.
-They looked unimpressed as I explained how people used to chop tinder for their wood stoves to cook their food.
-The more I talked to them about how easy things are for us now, the more I felt convicted by handing them everything on a silver platter and I wanted to show them how things used to be handmade and carefully crafted.
-Granted I do not have a woodstove and would have no idea how to use one properly, but I began to challenge myself to try to do things the “hard way.”
-I tried all sorts of projects that I had never done before and even though I didn’t go full out in full pioneer mode, I’m glad that I sought to do things with an old fashioned spirit.
-Below are the things I tried, I hope they will inspire you to do something old school because studies have shown that learning new things can help keep minds active.
+(I’m sure this is how most “Back in my day…” stories begin), but I told them about how when I was growing up, we had to hope a cartoon would be on television or we would have to go to the store to rent a movie.
+They looked unimpressed as I explained how people used to chop tinder (fuel) for their wood stoves to cook their food.
+The more I talked to them about how easy things are for us now, the more I felt convicted by handing them everything on a silver platter, and I wanted to show them how things used to be handmade and carefully crafted.
+Granted, I do not have a woodstove and would have no idea how to use one properly, but I began to challenge myself to try to do things the “hard way.”
+I tried all sorts of projects that I had never done before, and even though I didn’t go full out in full pioneer mode, I’m glad that I sought to do things with an old-fashioned spirit.
+Below are the things I tried.
+I hope they will inspire you to do something old-school because studies have shown that learning new things can help keep minds active.

 Bake homemade bread, tortillas, biscuits, and popovers:

 I am not a good cook.
-My husband would be happy to elaborate on some of my cooking disasters, such as my attempt at hash browns, which turned out gray, my purple pinto beans and mistakenly thinking that vanilla extract could be used for a sauce, but I was going to learn how to make homemade bread, gosh durn it!
+My husband would be happy to elaborate on some of my cooking disasters, such as my attempt at hash browns, which turned out gray, my purple pinto beans, and mistakenly thinking that vanilla extract could be used for a sauce.
+Still, I was going to learn how to make homemade bread.
+Gosh, darn it!
 I turned on “Alton Brown,” one of my favorite cooking shows (my kids love to watch his funny antics too.), and began cooking.
-It took a while, but soon my husband was extremely satisfied to have warm homemade bread waiting on the table for dinner.
+It took a while, but soon my husband was delighted to have warm homemade bread waiting on the table for dinner.

-I had tried sewing my husband a blanket a long time ago, it was not the prettiest thing in the world, but it could be considered a quilt, but this time I wanted to make beautiful quilts for each of my girls.
+I had tried sewing my husband a blanket a long time ago; it was not the prettiest thing in the world, but it could be considered a quilt, but this time I wanted to make beautiful quilts for each of my girls.
 I am about as much of a beginner at sewing as you can get.
-However, I wanted to show my girls how in the past, to make a quilt, the fabric was picked out, cut into pieces and sewn by a pattern.
+However, I wanted to show my girls how to make a quilt as they did in the past.
+The fabric was picked out, cut into pieces, and sewn by a pattern.
 I used a sewing machine, but it’s still the thought that counts.
 It was fun letting my daughter help design her quilt, count the squares, and measure pattern pieces.
 I can’t give out a pattern number because I just made up the design as I went along.
-I had a 6 1/2 x 6 1/2 inch quilting square (obviously) , so I used it to cut out the squares with a rotary cutter.
-The borders were 2 1/2 X 6 1/2 inches and the small squares were 2 1/2 X 2 1/2.
-I don’t know if there is a better way to sew it, but I sewed the pieces into rows first and then sewed all the rows together.
-After I pinned the fuzzy blanket, the batting, and the finished quilt design together.
+I had a 6 1/2 x 6 1/2 inch quilting square (obviously), so I used it to cut out the squares with a rotary cutter.
+The borders were 2 1/2 X 6 1/2 inches, and the small squares were 2 1/2 X 2 1/2.
+I don’t know if there is a better way to sew it, but I sewed the pieces into rows first and then sewed all the rows together after I pinned the fuzzy blanket, the batting, and the finished quilt design together.

 Growing a garden:

-Pickles proved to be my biggest challenge, because if not preserved properly, they can make a person sick or even kill them, so I opted for the fridge version, just in case.
-I still attempted the canning process, which was more confusing than I anticipated and I stunk up my whole house, but afterward, we had delicious homemade pickles from the cucumbers grown in our garden.
+Pickles proved to be my biggest challenge because if not appropriately preserved, they can make a person sick or even kill them, so I opted for the fridge version, just in case.
+I still attempted the canning process, which was more confusing than I anticipated, and I stunk up my whole house.
+Still, afterward, we had delicious homemade pickles from the cucumbers grown in our garden.

 Here is the recipe that we used: http://allrecipes.com/recipe/222688/pectin-free-strawberry-rhubarb-jam/

-After seeing people make dresses on Youtube out of a sock some mesh and an old t-shirt, I figured, how hard can it be?
-Apparently, it is much harder than I thought.
+After seeing people make dresses on YouTube out of a sock, some mesh, and an old t-shirt, I figured, how hard can it be?
+Apparently, it is much more complicated than I thought.
 I opened a dress pattern to see words like the fold on the bias, selvage, among other foreign sewing phrases.
 What?
 I was ashamed to be so clueless about clothing creation, but after a bit of practice, I not only made my daughter a dress but sewed pajama pants for my whole family.

 I hope after these experiments, my daughters will understand all the work that goes into the food and material goods they have.
-Although it is convenient to be able to acquire things quickly, it was fun to spend time creating things from scratch and learning more about them and the process involved.
+Although it is convenient to acquire things quickly, it was fun to create something from scratch and learn more about them and the process involved.